• Skip to primary navigation

 Latimer says it’s easy to turn an old pile of dirt into a tabletop jump, as he climbs on a tractor used since his days as a landscaper.

 He starts by planning the length of the jump with two equal, parallel dirt mounds.
+In this case, his tabletop jump dimensions are 50 feet.
 Then, he backs his tractor up and down them to begin shaping the ramp.

 Latimer’s biggest tip is ensuring you have the proper equipment needed to get the job done right.
 Maneuvering his tractor, Latimer emphasizes, “you don’t want to build a ramp without the right tools.”